YSZhuoyang/promise-command-queue/README.md

 A fairly simple command queue that ensures both commands with sync code and commands with async code are executed one by one in sequence, through promises chaining.
 The idea is to:

 - Ensure errors can always be captured and handled properly whenever they occur.
-- Encapsulate business logic associated with UI behaviors in commands which can be easily changed and tested.
+- Encapsulate business logic associated in commands which can be easily changed and tested.

 ## How to use